 Stapel is an LFS based linux distribution, which contains:

 Stapel tools built in non-standard root location.
-Binaries, libraries and other related files are located in the following dirs:
+Binaries, libraries and other related files are located in the following directories:

 The base of stapel is a Glibc library and linker (